Picture Ecology: Art and Ecocriticism in Planetary Perspective

 Q: This work began before COVID-19 and before the racial reckonings of 2020, but do the pandemic and the Black Lives Matter movement make the book’s themes even more relevant?

 A: Like it or not, COVID is a thing of nature.
 It’s ecological, not least in its dependence upon other things to, on its own terms, survive.
 And it shows no particular deference in whom it infects.
 Yet those who are affected by it are disproportionately those with less power and agency.
 Which brings us to race.
 The experience we have of something like COVID is greatly inflected by who we are, where we live, and how readily we can access the protective tools of science and medicine.
 Yet we’re all the same species.
 Wouldn’t it be good if we could all have the same chance in contending with such challenges?

 Karl Kusserow, John Wilmerding Curator of American Art, spoke to

 Gabrielle Langholtz, the Museum’s manager of marketing and PR.

-Look for Picture Ecology in the Museum Store spring 2021.
-Picture Ecology: Art and Ecocriticism in Planetary Perspective is made possible in part by the support of the Barr Ferree Foundation Fund for Publications, Department of Art & Archaeology, Princeton University.
+Look for Picture Ecology in the Museum Store late summer 2021.
+This publication is made possible in part by support from the Barr Ferree Foundation Fund for Publications, Department of Art and Archaeology, Princeton University.
 Additional support has been provided by Annette Merle-Smith.